Macbucheron1/Devops-Template/README.md

 ![CD_Result](./images/CI_CD/CD_Result.png)

 We can see that the CI/CD took much less time to complete.

+Furtheremore we can also delete the installation of Redis.
+Indeed, since we are using Azure Cache for Redis, our API is only connecting to this online database.
+We can remove the Redis installation and the Redis check from the [CI pipeline](./.github/workflows/CI_CD_User_Api_Azure.yml).

+#### Access the User API on Azure

 You can access the User API on Azure **[Right here](https://https://userapi-mac-xeroxx-d9dwg5g4a2hgd2f6.francecentral-01.azurewebsites.net/)**